 During his reading through the Quick-start Rules, he notes how in Promethean, you play as a Frankenstein.
 He realizes someone's gonna correct him on that and puts down the dead horse by stating just why people say Frankenstein instead of Frankenstein's monster for two reasons: 1) ease of use and 2) He is technically Frankenstein's son, and thus inherits his name.

 During his rant on Dungeons & Dragons Fifth Edition, he brings up the rules regarding a Death Saving Throw and brings up a possible reason for it: To make the game go faster.
+Keep in mind that he also brings up the process of the DST, in which you have to make a Saving Roll three times and ensure you don't fail either when you botch your roll or when the enemy hits you.
 What does Spoony do?
 Get the core rulebook from the very first edition and reads out its rule towards dropping to 0 hit points.
 "When a character reaches zero hit points, the character is slain."
 Afterwards, he instantly slams the book shut, drops it to the ground, and simply say "How's that for fast, motherfucker?" with a smug grin on his face.
 Even if you liked Fifth Edition, you gotta admit that the way he does it is simply badass.